Shayyyki/VectorStyleDraw/README.md

 <br>
 This work presents VectorStyleDraw, an algorithm that synthesizes vecor style drawings based on initial input image and style input image.
 VectorStyleDraw, like CLIPDraw, does not require any training.
 It use a pre-trained CLIP language-image encoder to maximize similarity between the given initial image and a generated drawing.
 And it also use Earth Mover Distance (rEMD) as style loss.
-VectorStyleDraw preserves the characteristics of the initial image and the style of the style image well, presenting a unique and interesting image result
+VectorStyleDraw preserves the characteristics of the initial image and the style of the style image well, presenting a unique and interesting image result.

 <br>